KargJonas/modular-alpha/README.md

 > **modular.router.js** is a babel-compressed version of the modular router.<br>
 > **modular.bundle.dev.js** is a uncompressed version of modular that contains all extensions (in v1.1 only modular.router)

+The goal with this is to reduce loadtime for stuff that you don't actually need.
 <hr>

 ## How to use it in your project